dj-stripe/dj-stripe/docs/settings.rst

     Not all properties listed in the plans above are used by Stripe - i.e 'description' and 'image', which are used to display the plans description and related image within specific templates.
+    The setting 'tag' is used to filter and display categories for plans, 'tag' will show useful if you have numerous plans and/or some are relevant for some specific users.

     Although any arbitrary property you require can be added to each plan listed in DJ_STRIPE_PLANS, only specific properties are used by Stripe.
 The full list of required and optional arguments can